dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3463: Safety nets safeguard all citizens' basic needs.
+### T3463: Society should provide a safety net for all.

 |Support|
 |---|